frequency-chain/frequency/designdocs/SCHEMA.md

 At a minimum, MRC should implement procedures to register, validate, store and access variety of messaging schemas dynamically.
 Schemas on chain must have the following salient features:

-- **Registry** : Implement a schema registry, enabling participants to register and store validated schemas on chain.
+- **Registry**: Implement a schema registry, enabling participants to register and store validated schemas on chain.
-- **Validation** : Implement procedural calls enabling consumers to validate messages against stored schema.
-Due to serialization concerns schema and message validation will be done off chain.
-Some basic on chain validation required by MRC are as follows:
+- **Validation**: Implement procedural calls enabling consumers to validate messages against stored schema.
+Due to serialization concerns message validation will be done off chain, while schema validation can be done on chain.
+Some basics of on chain validation required by MRC are as follows:
-  - Total count of schema does not exists a pre-defined maximum count.
+  - Total count of schemas does not exceed a pre-defined maximum count that can be stored on chain.
-  - Schema being registered should have a minimum number of fields defined by MRC and should not exists a pre-defined maximum size.
+  - Schema being registered should have a minimum size as defined by MRC and should not exceed a pre-defined maximum size.
-- **Interfaces** : Implement appropriate procedural calls to perform CRUD operations on schema registry.
+- **Interfaces**: Implement appropriate procedural calls to perform CRUD operations on schema registry.
-- **Retention** : Implement some sort of schema(s) retention logic  for optimal on-chain storage.
+- **Retention**: Implement some sort of schema(s) retention logic  for optimal on-chain storage.
 Retention periods per schema can be modified via super user permissions.
-- **Evolution** : TODO
+- **Evolution**: TODO

 ## Proposal